 Maggie Walker Governor’s School students board a shuttle bus identified to return to the student’s home high school.
 Students then board their assigned bus to go home to their neighborhood bus stop.

 The hub system is the most efficient way that we can provide transportation to students attending schools out of their home attendance zones.
-Some of the students have very lengthy travel times, especially those that live farthest from a regional hub.
+Some of the students have lengthy travel times, especially those who live farthest from a regional hub.
 The high school morning bell rings at 8:55 a.m., but some students have neighborhood stop times earlier than 7 a.m.
 In the afternoon, buses depart high schools by 4:05 p.m., but some students have neighborhood stop times later than 5:15 p.m.
 Because hubs must release all buses at the same time (morning and afternoon), students with the shortest shuttles between the hub and school may arrive at school quite early in the morning, and have a delay at their afternoon hub waiting for all buses to arrive.